Fennel For Increasing Milk Supply: Does It Really Work

 4. Can fennel decrease milk supply?

-No. Fennel is considered to be a galactagogue, and hence, it may help increase and maintain a healthy milk supply (14).
+No, fennel is considered to be a galactagogue, and hence, it may help increase and maintain a healthy milk supply (14).

 5. Can I drink fennel tea daily while breastfeeding?

-There are no known adverse effects or contraindications of fennel tea on the maternal health.
+There are no known adverse effects or contraindications of fennel tea on maternal health.
 However, it would be better to start with half a cup of fennel tea once a day and slowly increase the quantity and frequency.

 Having fennel for increasing milk supply has been commonly done by nursing women.
 Fennel seeds have been noted to have galactagogue properties, and these can be included in the diet.
 You can either have them raw as a mouth freshener, use them to make tea, or consume them in the form of tablets or extracts.
 However, before using any natural supplements containing fennel, it is advised that you consult a doctor or lactation expert to avoid any side effects to the baby or compromise milk quality and composition.